 If you have ever had the popular miso-marinated cod made famous by Nobu Matsuhisa, then you know that amazing slightly salty, subtly sweet, umami flavor of the delicate flaky fish.
 Let's take that same concept and apply it to some beautiful salmon.

 Simply combine the four ingredients for the miso marinade on the stove, then cool to room temperature.
 Pour over the salmon, cover and refrigerate.
 You can marinate for up to three days.
-Even one day works.
-The longer you go, the stronger the flavors will get.
+Even one day will work.
+The longer you go, the stronger the flavors of the finished dish will be.

-Serve it over some hot steamed rice and freshly steamed green veggies for a super satisfying meal that tastes way more complex than it should for how simple it is.
+Serve it over some hot steamed rice with sauteed broccolini for a super satisfying meal that tastes way more complex than it should for how simple it is.